LogInMask/P-Terminal/README.md

 # What is P-Terminal?

 P-Terminal is a console, like CMD in Windows.
-The P-Terminal has 19 commands and console GUI.
+The P-Terminal contains 19 commands and console GUI.